dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 Instance of `SecurityOptions` is passed to service class with constructor injection.
 Class `SecurityOptions` is defined in `lib` project as descendant of `JwtSecurityOptions` with `Authorize` delegate which uses dictionary to match request types with scopes.
 In the example above token have to possess scope "1" for request of type `Ping1`, possess scope "2" for request of type `Ping2` and so on.

-In real application you'll have to validate issuer and may be audience (if audience is a microservice), also you may have you own security options implementation with different logic.
+In real application you'll have to validate issuer and may be audience (if audience is a microservice), also you may have your own security options implementation with different logic.

 # Scrutinizing Application Insights